-If you like classic English stadiums with a great history, in Wolverhampton you will find what you are looking for.
+If you like classic English stadiums with a great history, you will find exactly what you're looking for in Wolverhampton.
 The official language of Wolves may be Portuguese these days, but Molineux is and remains a great place to visit.

 Wolverhampton Wanderers

-The Wolverhampton Wanderers have been around for almost 150 years and not without success, they already won the FA Cup in the 19th century and in the 1950s they became national champions three times.
-Since then, the Wolves have pretty much seen every division of English football, but have now returned to the Premier League, where they are more than creditable.
+Wolverhampton Wanderers has been around for almost 150 years and not without success.
+They already won the FA Cup in the 19th century and in the 1950s they became national champions three times.
+Since then, Wolves has pretty much played in every division of English football.
+A few years ago, they returned to the Premier League where they are more than creditable.

 Molineux

-Home of Wolves since 1889, and what a home it is.
-A very nice stadium in all respects.
-But what is striking from the outside, are the large differences in height around the golden yellow stadium.
-The parking lot behind the Sir Jack Hayward Stand is almost level with the roof of that stand, making it look like a very small stadium, whilst on the other side the stadium looks gigantic.
+Molineux has been the home of Wolves since 1889, and what a home it is.
+It's a very nice stadium in every aspect.
+But particularly striking, are the large differences in height around the golden yellow stadium.
+The parking lot behind the Sir Jack Hayward Stand is almost on the same level as the roof from that stand, making it look like a small stadium, whilst from the other side the stadium looks massive.

-In the 1950s, Molineux was one of the first stadiums with artificial lighting, so that football could also be played in the evening.
+In the 1950s, Molineux was one of the first stadiums with artificial lighting.
+This meant that football clubs could now also play in the evening.
 As a result, the club decided to organise gala matches against top European sides, matches that were so well received that they would prove to be the impetus for the emergence of European football as we know it today.

-Also special about Molineux are the curving 'banana stands' on the long sides.
-The Stan Cullis Stand behind the goal on the north side is the stadium's largest and most modern stand, built in 2012.
-The plan is – and this can be clearly seen from the curvature on that side – to extend this stand to the long side to the other side, whereby only the main stand will remain as it is for the time being.
+The curving 'banana-shaped stands' on the long sides are also very special.
+The Stan Cullis Stand, built in 2012, is the stadium's largest and most modern stand.
+The plan is – and this can clearly be seen from the curvature on that side – to extend this stand to the long stand on the other side, whereby only the main stand will remain as it is for the time being.

 Portugal

-All that Portugal is, Wolverhampton is pretty much not: A grey town in The Black Country, the coal mining region in the English Midlands where the sun only shines very sparsely.
-What attracts all those Portuguese footballers and trainers to the Wolves?
-The answer: Jorge Mendes.
-The world's most famous agent does not officially hold a position at the club, but chairman Jeff Shi calls him "a friend."
-Coincidentally, since taking office, Wolves have practically only brought in players and coaches from Mendes' stable, a shadowy game that seems to involve multiple clubs.
+Wolverhampton is a grey town in The Black Country, the coal mining region in the English Midlands where the sun barely shines.
+It's the complete opposite of Portugal basically.
+So what attracts all these Portuguese footballers and trainers to Wolves?
+The answer is football agent Jorge Mendes.
+The world's most famous agent is not officially contracted by Wolves, but chairman Jeff Shi calls him ''a friend''.
+Coincidentally, since he took office, Wolves has practically only brought in players and coaches from Mendes' stable, a shadowy game that seems to involve multiple clubs.

 Names of the stands

-Molineux's four stands are named after individuals who have played an important role in Wolves' history: Billy Wright (Legendary Captain), Stan Cullis (Most Successful Manager), Jack Hayward (Famous Owner) and Steve Bull '80 and '90).
+Molineux's four stands are named after individuals who have played an important role in Wolves' history: Billy Wright (Legendary Captain), Stan Cullis (Most Successful Manager), Jack Hayward (Famous Owner) and Steve Bull (star striker in the 1980s and 1990s).
 The first three have also been given a statue behind their 'own' stands.

 Museum

-The Stan Cullis Stand houses the Wolves Museum, where you can get a good idea of the club's successes to date.
-The museum contains numerous shirts, cups from the 19th century and even a Hall of Fame with the most important people in the history of the club.
+The Stan Cullis Stand houses the Wolves Museum, where you can get a good picture of the club's successes to date.
+The museum contains numerous shirts, cups from the 19th century and even a Hall of Fame with the most important people in the club's history.
 The museum is also open on match days and is an excellent stop in preparation for the match.

 The Billy Wright

-If a pub is named after you as a football player you are usually a great one, and in the case of Billy Wright it is well deserved.
-As a centre-back, he never played for any club other than Wolves.
+If a pub is named after you as a football player you are usually a great one, and in the case of Billy Wright, it is well deserved.
+As a centre-back, he never played for any other club than Wolves.
 He also became the first England national team player to make more than 100 caps and captained his country to three World Cups.
 In the heart of Wolverhampton – on 9 Princess Street – is 'The Billy Wright', the pub named after him.
-Beautiful photographs from Wolves' history adorn the walls, and the pub’s wall features a photograph of Wright himself.
-Here you can find many supporters for a match day pint before and after matches of the Wolves.
+Beautiful photographs from Wolves' history adorn the walls, which also feature a photograph of Wright himself.
+It's a hotspot for many fans to drink a pint before and after matches.

 St. Luke's Church

-The Wolverhampton Wanderers were founded in 1877 as St Luke's, the school team of St Luke's Church of the same name in the south of the city.
-This church still exists and is on Upper Villiers Street, although the Grade II listed church building is now an antiques shop.
-The school building no longer stands, but a plaque to the left of the church marks the site of the old building.
+Wolverhampton Wanderers was founded in 1877 as St Luke's, the school team of St Luke's Church in the south of the city.
+This church still exists and is on Upper Villiers Street, although the Grade II listed church building is now an antique shop.
+The school building no longer exists, but a plaque to the left of the church marks the site of the old building.
 This plaque tells the story of the founding of the club we know today; Wolverhampton Wanderers.

 The Leaping Wolf